Thaddaeus Ropac: Activities

-Today his galleries represent some of the most important Austrian artists, such as Erwin Wurm, Hubert Scheibl, Gerwald Rockenschaub and Arnulf Rainer, as well as international artists like Georg Baselitz, Alex Katz, Anselm Kiefer and others.
+Today his galleries represent some of the most important Austrian artists, such as Erwin Wurm, Hubert Scheibl, Gerwald Rockenschaub and Arnulf Rainer, as well as significant international artists including Georg Baselitz, Alex Katz, andAnselm Kiefer, among others.

 The gallery organizes extensive solo and group exhibitions, often accompanied by comprehensive publications, not only in its own premises, but also in collaboration with major international museums and other non-commercial art institutions.
 Between 2005 and 2011, in partnership with the Robert Mapplethorpe Foundation, Ropac asked Hedi Slimane, Robert Wilson, and Sofia Coppola to act as guest curators and to select a series of the foundation's images for three gallery shows.

 The Galerie Thaddaeus Ropac is present at all major contemporary art fairs including, the Armory Show in New York, the Art Basel fairs in Basel, Miami and Hong Kong, Frieze Art Fair in London and New York and the Foire Internationale d'Art Contemporain in Paris.

-Personal activities
+Personal life

 Donations

 In May 2008, the Österreichische Galerie Belvedere in Vienna received 17 works of art by Julius Deutschbauer, Walter Obholzer, Gerwald Rockenschaub, Hubert Scheibl and Erwin Wurm, among others, from Ropac's personal collection.
 In November 2009, the MdM (Museum der Moderne) in Salzburg organized an exhibition of the 25 works of art donated by Thaddaeus Ropac to the Museum's permanent collection, which includes works by German, Swiss and Austrian artists.

 Public offices

-Ropac is a member of the Advisory Board of the Museum of Contemporary Art in Vienna, of the Museum of Applied Arts (MAK) (Vienna), of the European University of Science & Art (Salzburg) and the Salzburg International Festival.
+Ropac is a member of the Advisory Board of the Museum of Contemporary Art in Vienna, of the Museum of Applied Arts (MAK), Vienna, of the European University of Science & Art (Salzburg) and the Salzburg International Festival.
 Since 2009, Thaddaeus Ropac has been nominated President of the Board of Trustees of the Salzburg Foundation, which encourages the display of art in public places.

 Recognition

 In 2005, Ropac was named Officier dans L'Ordre des Arts et des Lettres by French President Jacques Chirac for significant contribution to the arts.
 In November 2006, he received the gold cross from the Austrian Republic (Verleihung goldenes Verdienstkreuz der Republik Österreich an Thaddaeus Ropac im Bundeskanzleramt).
 The Chamber of Commerce in Salzburg awarded him the Art and Culture prize in August 2007 (Kunst und Kulturpreis der Salzburger Wirtschaft).

-In 2009, the annual chart compiled by the British magazine Art Review called Thaddaeus Ropac "one of Europe's foremost blue-chip gallerists."
+In 2009, the annual chart compiled by the British magazine ArtReview called Thaddaeus Ropac "one of Europe's foremost blue-chip gallerists."

 In 2013, Ropac was made Knight of the Legion of Honour in France.